-- a.
+- i.
+Deliberation: After all evidence has been presented, with full opportunity for explanations, questions and rebuttal, the Chair of the Hearing Board shall excuse all parties to the grievance and convene the Hearing Board to determine its findings in executive session.
+When possible, deliberations should take place directly following the hearing and/or at the previously scheduled follow-up meeting. - ii.
+Decision: - a.
 In grievance (non-disciplinary) hearings involving graduate students in which a majority of the Hearing Board finds, based on "clear and convincing evidence," that a violation of the student's academic rights has occurred and that redress is possible, it shall recommend an appropriate remedy to the Department Chair or School Director.
 Upon receiving the Hearing Board's recommendation, the Department Chair or School Director shall implement an appropriate remedy, in consultation with the Hearing Board, within 3 class days.
 If the Hearing Board finds that no violation of academic rights has occurred, it shall so inform the Chair or Director.
 The Chair of the Hearing Board shall promptly forward copies of the final decision to parties and the University Ombudsperson. - b.
 In grievance (non-disciplinary) hearings involving graduate students in which the Hearing Board serves as the initial hearing body to adjudicate an allegation of academic dishonesty and, based on "clear and convincing evidence," the Hearing Board finds for the student, the Hearing Board shall recommend to the Department Chair or School Director that the penalty grade be removed, the Academic Dishonesty Report be removed from the student's records and a "good faith judgment" of the student's academic performance in the course take place.
 If the Hearing Board finds for the instructor, the penalty grade shall stand and the Academic Dishonesty Report regarding the allegation will remain on file, pending an appeal, if any to the College Hearing Board within 5 class days of the Hearing Board's decision.
-If an academic disciplinary hearing is pending, and the Hearing Board decides for the instructor, the graduate student's disciplinary hearing before either the College Hearing Board or the Dean of The Graduate School would promptly follow, pending an appeal, if any, within 5 class days. - iii.
+If an academic disciplinary hearing is pending, and the Hearing Board's decides for the instructor, the graduate student's disciplinary hearing board decides for the instructor, the graduate student's class days. - iii.
 Written Report: The Chair of the Hearing Board shall prepare a written report of the Hearing Board's findings, including recommended redress or sanctions for the complainant, if applicable, and forward a copy of the decision to the appropriate unit administrator within 3 class days of the hearing.
 The report shall indicate the rationale for the decision and the major elements of evidence, or lack thereof that support the Hearing Board's decision.
 The administrator, in consultation with the Hearing Board, shall then implement an appropriate remedy.
 The report also should inform the parties of the right to appeal within 5 class days following notice of the decision, or 5 class days if an academic disciplinary hearing is pending.
 The Chair shall forward copies of the Hearing Board's report and the administrator's redress, if applicable, to the parties involved, the responsible administrators, the University Ombudsperson and the Dean of The Graduate School.
 All recipients must respect the confidentiality of the report and of the hearing board's deliberations resulting in a decision.